heeplr/rpi-cookstrap/README.md

 ### bootstrapping an image

-bootstrap.sh will download the latest OS release, mount it via loopback and modifies it.
-It will change/copy files and add commands to run upon first boot or first login of the pi user (default).
-The one-time script will delete itself after successful execution leaving you with a clean, pre-configured image.
+*examples/wifi+ssh/bootstrap.sh* will download the latest OS release and mount it via loopback.
+It will change/copy files and add commands to run upon first boot or first login of the pi user.
+The one-time script will delete itself after successful execution leaving you with a clean, pre-configured image like if you did it manually.

 ```
 $ cd examples/wifi+ssh